Peebles, Mayor, Queloz win Nobel physics prize for discoveries in astronomy

 For a graphic of Nobel laureates:

-Reporting by Niklas Pollard, Simon Johnson, Anna Ringstrom, Johannes Hellstrom, Johan Ahlander, Helena Soderpalm and Colm Fulton in Stockholm; Editing by Mark Heinrich
+Reporting by Niklas Pollard, Simon Johnson, Anna Ringstrom, Johannes Hellstrom, Johan Ahlander, Helena Soderpalm and Colm Fulton in Stockholm; Writing by Kate Kelland; Editing by Mark Heinrich